Age of consent in Europe: Montenegro

 The age of consent in Montenegro is 14, as set out in Article 206 of the Criminal Code.
-Article 207 makes it illegal for a teacher, instructor, guardian, adoptive parent, stepfather, stepmother or other person with a similar position to abuse one's position or authority in order to perform sexual intercourse or an equal act with a minor (under 18) entrusted for teaching, education, custody and care.
-Article 209 (2) makes it illegal for a person to "provide for performing debauchery, an act equal to it or some other sexual act to a minor".
+Article 207 makes it illegal "for a teacher, instructor, guardian, adoptive parent, stepfather, stepmother or other person with a similar position to abuse one's position or authority in order to perform sexual intercourse or an equal act with a minor (under 18) entrusted for teaching, education, custody and care. who arranges a sexual relationship, an equivalent act, or any other sexual act with a minor will be punished with a prison sentence of six months to five years."
 Article 216 prohibits "Extramarital community with a minor".

-Article 216 reads: (1) An adult person who lives in an extramarital community with a minor, shall be punished by an imprisonment sentence of three months to three years.

-(2) A parent, adoptive parent or a guardian who enables a minor to live in an extramarital community with another person or incites him/her into it shall be punished by a penalty referred to in Paragraph 1 of this Article.
+Article 216 reads: "(1) An adult person who lives in an extramarital community with a minor, shall be punished by an imprisonment sentence of three months to three years.
+(2) A parent, adoptive parent or a guardian who enables a minor to live in an extramarital community with another person or incites him/her into it shall be punished by a penalty referred to in Paragraph 1 of this Article."